Holidays, Parenting Time Trades, and Half-Days, Oh My!: Tips for Handling Schedule Changes

 But an ounce of prevention is worth a pound of cure, and many of these fears can be avoided through careful preparation, open communication, and a willingness to compromise.
-Forgotten supplies, ‘surprise’ field trips, and cancelled school days can all add to the chaos of acclimating to new routines, especially when factoring in a recent separation.
+Forgotten supplies, surprise field trips, and canceled school days can all add to the chaos of acclimating to new routines, especially when factoring in a recent separation.

 Holidays should not sneak up on parents because you can anticipate their exact dates many years in advance.
-But some parents will delay solidifying these plans until they’re looming right around the corner.
+But some may delay solidifying holiday plans until they’re looming right around the corner.

 While a rotating plan may not quell all of the emotions that tend to arise with holidays, it will help to ensure that your children see both of their parents over holidays on a regular basis.
 Then if any of your plans end up changing, you’ll only be dealing with those changes in particular, rather than in addition to other scheduling needs surrounding holiday exchange times.

 - Consider Extended Family: When families go through a divorce or separation, your children’s relationships with their extended family members may be affected as well.
 Where play-dates between cousins were easily scheduled previously, now you must account for which parent the child is with before connecting with extended family.

 Some holidays give your children quite a bit of time away from school, so it’s possible that you and your co-parent can both spend time with your children on a special day.
-These types of arrangements are best solidified early since they require special attention location distances and transportation needs.
+These types of arrangements are best solidified early since they require special attention to location distances and transportation needs.

-Once you and your co-parent have agreed on a holiday schedule for the year, be sure to make note of those decisions in a shared-parenting calendar.
+Once you and your co-parent have agreed on a holiday schedule for the year, be sure to make note of those decisions in a shared parenting calendar.
 Make sure all dates and times are accurate and agreed upon.

 Your child’s school will most likely provide a Fall term schedule in advance of the first day of school.
 As soon as the schedule is available, you and your co-parent should begin discussing how these days-off will be handled.
-If an extra Friday or Monday off of school happens during your parenting time, but your co-parent’s work schedule can better accommodate weekday custody, consider proposing a change to your parenting schedule.
+If an extra Friday or Monday off of school happens during your parenting time, but your co-parent’s work schedule can better accommodate watching the kids over weekdays, consider proposing a change to your parenting schedule.

 Parenting Schedule Trades and Changes

 Whether changes to your parenting schedule can be anticipated or are due to unexpected circumstances, try to handle them with as little conflict as possible in order to come to a solution as quickly as you can.
 If you know that your schedule cannot accommodate specific dates of your parenting time, alert your co-parent as soon as you are able.

-1. Dates of proposed change
+- Dates of proposed change

-2. Date by which the parent requesting the change needs a response
+- Date by which the parent requesting the change needs a response

-3. Short reason for needed change to schedule
+- Short reason for needed change to schedule

 By providing a specific area for these types of request, rather than burying them during exchanges of other information, requests remain clear and easily referenced in the future.